spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 * Pending optimization status: All pending workloads will be optimized according to the configured schedule.

 If you have workloads with differing statuses, the workload status widget shows a status according to the following logic:
-* The potential savings are shown if at least one workload has potential savings, one is fully optimized, one is pending, and one has limited optimization.
+* The potential savings are shown if at least one workload has potential savings.
-* The limited optimization status is shown if at least one workload is pending, one is fully optimized, one has limited optimization, but none have potential savings.
+* The limited optimization status is shown if at least one workload is pending, but none have potential savings.
-* The pending status is shown if at least one workload is pending and one is optimized, but there are no workloads with limited optimization and no workloads with potential savings.
+* The pending status is shown if at least one workload is pending, but there are neither workloads with limited optimization nor workloads with potential savings.

 > **Note**: The status changes according to the filters applied in this panel and the Workloads Optimization list in the [Advanced Optimization tab](ocean/features/ocean-cluster-right-sizing-recom-tab?id=automatic-right-sizing-recommendations-and-rules)